-This St. Paul staple serves up brews and bar food in a shamrocked sports bar setting, where neighborhood regulars come to linger and where students and the recently graduated from nearby colleges come to party.
+This 74-year-old St. Paul staple serves up brews and bar food in a shamrocked sports bar setting, where neighborhood regulars come to linger and where students and the recently graduated from nearby colleges come to party.
 A huge St. Patrick’s day bash, and the fact that the bar’s birthday is the night before, promise bright green and rowdy revelry.

 164 Snelling Ave.
 N., St. Paul, 651-644-3333, ogaras.com

-A low-key neighborhood pub on nights when the Xcel center is hockey-free, Patrick McGovern’s takes up two levels of a red brick Victorian building—more Irish downstairs, more sports bar upstairs.
+A low-key neighborhood pub on nights when the Xcel Energy Center is hockey-free, Patrick McGovern’s takes up two levels of a red brick Victorian building—more Irish downstairs, more sports bar upstairs.
 The bar’s best feature, though, might be the greenhouse style patio area, with plants and even a waterfall to give you a taste of spring while we’re still snowed in.